avastjohn/HB_Project/README.md

 ##Progress Log

 next goals:
-- create registration username check
 - make multiples of each arrow so that user can use more than one
 - be able to save arrowcode for each user
 - create level changes
+- create registration username check

+Weekend:
+- fixed message changes (no longer says "Gummy went loop")
+- fixed weird buggy game state problems
+- stylistic changes

 Nov 22 (Fri):
 - made it so that arrows moved out of the codebar update the runList also